pfheatwole/thesis/source/foil_geometry.rst

 Advantages
 ----------

-* Using arbitrary reference points is great because (1) they decouple the parameters (so you can change one without needing to modify the others) and (2) they allow the designer to directly target the aspects of the design they're interested in (eg, you don't have to specify rotation points)
+* This is not the first time someone has suggested using reference points other than the leading edge; for example, Benedetti used the quarter-chord position.
+It's also not the first time someone has suggested a parametric reference point; for example, the "Paraglider Design Manual" suggested (but did not implement) using one chord position for the position reference point followed by another chord position for the geometric twist (which he called the "rotation point").

+  The approach of the expanded model is different because **it acknowledges that the most convenient reference point might not lie on the section chord at all**.
+Instead of restricting the reference to lie on the section x-axis, the reference point can be a position anywhere in the section coordinate system. **That's what provided the simplified model the flexibility to decouple the position curves, allowing a designer to directly target individual aspects of the geometry without them affecting each other.** At last you don't need to recompute positions just because you changed a section's orientation.

-* The equations are simple, so implementation is simple.
+* The equations are simple, so their implementations are simple.

 * Parametric design functions have significant advantages over explicit functions (ie, specifying a set of points and using linear interpolation):